Ankr-network/dccn-ui/README.md

 To build and start Ankr-UI on your local machine, follow these steps from the root directory:

+1. First, because we need to use dep in order to get the dependencies for the files, we need to link the root directory to our go source directory.
+Find the go/src/ directory, and then link the Ankr-UI directory to the go/src/ directory using:

+`$ ln -s ${directory of Ankr-UI} ${name of directory in go/src/}`

+`$ cd ${name of directory in go/src/}`

-1. `docker build -f deploy/Dockerfile.all-in-one . -t stratos`
+2. `$ docker build -f deploy/Dockerfile.all-in-one . -t stratos`

-2. `cd deploy/uaa`

-`./prepare.sh`
+3. `$ cd deploy/uaa`

+`$ ./prepare.sh`

-`sudo docker build -f Dockerfile.dev -t uaa .`
+`$ sudo docker build -f Dockerfile.dev -t uaa .`

-3. `docker network create --driver=bridge dev-bridge`
+4. `$ docker network create --driver=bridge dev-bridge`

-`docker run -p 4443:443 --net=dev-bridge stratos`
+`$ docker run -p 4443:443 --net=dev-bridge stratos`

-`docker run --net=dev-bridge --name=uaa uaa`
+`$ docker run --net=dev-bridge --name=uaa uaa`

-4. Access the Console at http://localhost:4443/ and provide the following information: UAA Endpoint API URL: `http://uaa:8080` Client ID: `console` Client Secret: Leave this blank Admin Account: `admin` Password: `hscadmin`
+5. Access the Console at http://localhost:4443/ and provide the following information: UAA Endpoint API URL: `http://uaa:8080` Client ID: `console` Client Secret: Leave this blank Admin Account: `admin` Password: `hscadmin`

-5. Click `enter` and select the following from the list: `stratos.admin`
+6. Click `enter` and select the following from the list: `stratos.admin`

 The Console is now ready to be used.